MicrosoftLearning/mslearn-databricks/index.md

 layout: home
 ---

-# Content Directory
+# Azure Databricks Exercises

-Links to the hands-on exercises are listed below.
+These hands-on exercises are designed to support training content on [Microsoft Learn](https://docs.microsoft.com/training/).

+You'll need an Azure subscription in which you have administrative access to complete these exercises.

 {% assign labs = site.pages | where_exp:"page", "page.url contains '/Instructions/Labs'" %}
 | Exercise |